Part of the process of buying a home, especially if you are getting a loan, is the appraisal. What happens if the appraisal comes in low?

 It is often difficult for a buyer obtaining a loan to compete with an all-cash buyer since the latter generally does not make an appraisal a contingency of the sale, whereas it is recommended and wise that the loan buyer does not remove the appraisal contingency.

-Los Angeles is a highly competitive market for home buyers and sellers often tend to get a little ambitious with their pricing.
+In a competitive market for home buyers sellers often tend to get a little ambitious with their pricing.
 Even if they price their homes well competition tends to bid the price up to a level where it may not appraise.
 Your Realtor® will know what comparable properties (comps) have sold for recently, but emotions may get the better of an anxious home buyer, and they will get caught up in that bidding process.
 Even if there are cash buyers in the mix that does not mean that all is lost.
 There are ways to ensure that you as a buyer getting a loan can be the successful bidder.
 Generally when making an over-asking offer that the comps don’t support, you will have an idea that the appraisal may present a problem.

 Now you are the chosen buyer here comes the fun.
 You have passed the home inspection phase and are waiting for the result of the appraisal.
 The lender tries to get the appraiser out as soon as possible since the contingency period is typically 17 days.